omari-kd/Environmental-Impact-on-Food-Production/README.md

 ### 2. Data Understanding:

- The dataset contains most 43 most common foods grown across the globe and 23 columns as their respective land, water usage and carbon footprints.
+ The dataset contains most 43 most common food grown across the globe and 23 columns as their respective land, water usage and carbon footprints.
 Variables include:

 a.
 Land use change - Kg CO2 - equivalents per kg product